CliffordAnderson/programming-networked-world/ner-for-people/readme.md

 # Introduction to Named Entity Recognition (NER)

 Welcome to today's session on natural language processing.
-We will be focusing on a technique known as *Named Entity Recognition (NER)* to extract information from news headlines.
-We will be using two RPCs: the first one retrieving news articles from the New York Times and the second one will be the Core NLP library that contains the Named Entity Recognition Annotator (NER).
-Our goal will be to extract names of people mentioned in the most popular news headlines during the past week.
+We will focus on a technique called *Named Entity Recognition (NER)* to extract information from news headlines.
+We will be using two RPCs: the first retrieving news articles from the New York Times, and the second one will be the Core NLP library containing the Named Entity Recognition Annotator (NER).
+Our goal will be to extract the names of people mentioned in the most popular news headlines of the past week.

-To process the information, we will be making use of higher order functions working with lists such as *map*, *keep*, and *combine*.
+To process the information, we will use higher-order functions working with lists such as *map*, *keep*, and *combine*.
 Using these functions, we will efficiently extract and filter the required data.
 After setting up our RPCs, extracting titles, and combining them into a single list, we will call the Core NLP library to receive a list of named entities.

 From the list of entities, we will filter it to keep only those that are marked as "persons" using the condition that `NER` value equals "PERSON".
 Finally, by mapping over the rows in the list and taking the value portion of each column, we will be left with a table consisting of the names of people, their confidence scores, and other relevant information about where those items are found in the text.